 Taxes are handled differently with regular employees vs. independent contractors.
 As a W-2 employee, state and federal taxes, social security taxes, etc., come from your paycheck.
 This doesn’t happen with a 1099 position.
 No taxes are deducted from your pay.
 Come tax time.
 You are responsible for paying income, social security, Medicare, and self-employment taxes.
 Social Security and Medicare taxes will be twice as much since you don’t have an employer paying half.
 Although it looks as if you are being paid a lot of money at pay time, you can’t forget that you will still owe taxes at tax time.

 When working as an independent contractor, you can demand more money.
 The employer doesn’t have to take on the tax burden, so they should be able to pay you much more.
 Since you also won’t receive any benefits as a 1099 contractor, your pay should compensate for that.
 You can figure that you can ask for ten to twenty percent more than standard pay for a W-2 employee.

 Some people get confused as to whether an independent contractor is considered self-employed.
 They are the same thing.
 Independent contractors often go by other names, such as freelancers, contract workers, small business owners, etc.

-When being offered a job as an independent contractor and receiving a contract to sign, it is wise to have the contract reviewed by an attorney trained to handle these types of things.
+When being offered a job as an independent contractor and receiving a contract to sign, it is wise to have the agreement reviewed by an attorney trained to handle these things.
 This way, you can be sure that the contract is a binding legal document that will benefit you in essential ways.

 Nurse Practitioner Contract Lawyer